mralfiem591/mralfiem591/README.md

 You can click the Preview link to take a look at your changes.
 --->

-*© 2025 Alfie | Projects with a LICENCE file are under MIT License, unless otherwise stated.*
+*© 2025 Alfie | Projects with a LICENSE file are under MIT License, unless otherwise stated.*